 An In-House Perspective on Telecoms Arbitrations

-If the cancellation or changes mentioned above are, which is often the case, paramount to expropriation or unfair or discriminatory treatment, and if an international treaty is in place to protect the investment, arbitration as instituted under that treaty, is the operator’s best (and often only) way to benefit from an independent forum to defend its rights, assuming a negotiated political solution in unachievable (owing to the weight of telecoms operators in the respective national economies, these questions very quickly become political).
-It is therefore essential that any major investment is placed, to the extent possible, under the protection of such a treaty by choosing the right vehicle, and that due care is taken of the case where the agreement includes an arbitration clause that is additional to (and may be uselessly or harmfully additional to) the investment treaty’s arbitration process.
+If the cancellation or changes mentioned above are paramount to expropriation or unfair or discriminatory treatment, which is often the case, and if an international treaty is in place to protect the investment, arbitration, as instituted under that treaty, is the operator’s best (and often only) way to benefit from an independent forum to defend its rights, assuming a negotiated political solution is unachievable (owing to the weight of telecoms operators in the respective national economies, these questions very quickly become political).
+It is essential, therefore, that any major investment is placed, to the extent possible, under the protection of such a treaty by choosing the right vehicle, and that due care is taken of the case where the agreement includes an arbitration clause that is additional to (and may be uselessly or harmfully additional to) the investment treaty’s arbitration process.

 But arbitration as an ideal way to solve a dispute is a debatable idea, specifically in the telecommunications sector.
 It may be that an arbitration tribunal, while competent, will not be able to deliver the valid and enforceable decision the claimant expects – even in the case of a stable legislative environment reasonably ensuring exequatur and enforcement possibilities.

-Arbitrators are bound by the mandate granted to them in the agreement to arbitrate, and if that mandate does not extend to certain core issues at stake, which are alien to the contract and therefore the agreement to arbitrate, they will nonetheless still be required to render an award.
-Typically, the interference of regulatory or competition or other government authorities will create such issues, and the telecoms industry is a highly regulated industry and that regulation is usually of public policy and imperative.
-The award may therefore be inefficient, and it may be annulled – for breach of the arbitrators mandate or for conflict with public order, or denied exequatur or impossible to enforce against the losing party.
+Arbitrators are bound by the mandate granted to them in the agreement to arbitrate, and if that mandate does not extend to certain core issues at stake, which are alien to the contract and, therefore, the agreement to arbitrate, they will nonetheless still be required to render an award.
+Typically, the interference of regulatory or competition or other government authorities will create such issues.
+The telecoms industry is highly regulated and that regulation is usually of public policy and imperative.
+The award may therefore be inefficient, and it may be annulled – for breach of the arbitrator’s mandate or for conflict with public order, or denied exequatur or impossible to enforce against the losing party.

-Obviously in the world of telecommunications, there are many disputes situated outside of the telecoms regulatory context – where traditional reasons to choose arbitration will be good enough - but any proper telecoms dispute resolution process is likely to experience such an interference.
+Obviously in the world of telecommunications, there are many disputes situated outside the telecoms regulatory context, where traditional reasons to choose arbitration will be good enough - but any proper telecoms dispute resolution process is likely to experience such an interference.

 Let us briefly describe, in the broadest terms, the nature of the telecommunications regulatory environment, which will show the extent of possible avenues for arbitration to solve a telecoms dispute.